-Gary Westfahl, EDGE program coordinator and a science fiction scholar, has published two new books
+Gary Westfahl, EDGE program coordinator and a science fiction scholar, has published two new

-Westfahl edited "The Science of Fiction and the Fiction of Science: Collected Essays on SF Storytelling and the Gnos-
+Westfahl edited "The Science of Fiction and the Fiction of Science: Collected Essays on SF Storytelling and the Gnostic Imagination"

-Gary Westfahl tic Imagination"
+Gary Westfahl

 (series editors Donald E. Palumbo and C.W.
 Sullivan III), a collection of essays by the late Frank McConnell that were first presented as papers at the Eaton Conferences.
+McConnell was a professor of English at Northwestern University and UC Santa Barbara.